Never forget formulas – 3 daily habits that will only take 10 minutes

 Albert Einstein was once asked how he got so brilliant at solving complex problems, to which he simply replied, “It’s not that I’m smarter, it’s just that I stay with problems longer”.

-Try adopting these easy habits and very soon you will realize that remembering formulas is not as difficult as you assumed it to be.
+Try adopting these easy habits and you will realize that remembering formulas is not as difficult as you assumed it to be.
 Also share this idea with your friends and let them benefit.